chengzeyi/stable-fast/README.md

                                                                 )

 def load_model():
-    # you can change to StableDiffusionXLPipeline to load SDXL model
+    # NOTE: You can change to StableDiffusionXLPipeline to load SDXL model
     model = StableDiffusionPipeline.from_pretrained(
         'runwayml/stable-diffusion-v1-5', torch_dtype=torch.float16)